sidereior/idea-dump/README.md

 TLDR: The need: A lot of groups (clubs, Greek life, etc.) use different means of communication (GroupMe, Email, Slack, Text) that, for a student, is often cumbersome and annoying to manage, specially for mixing social contexts with school contexts.

 - The idea began over a discussion of how there isn't a good way to facilitate a "one-way discussion".
 By "one-way discussion", we mean that it isn't a message feed where there are two parties communicating with each other, but rather some sort of message where a user relays information to a group (i.e. think about how most clubs at colleges go about communication--they set up a GroupMe or Slack and one or two people who are high-up in the club send meeting/event times, and everyone in the group likes the message.
 The conversation is one-way because a large percent of the users simply like messages and do not send messages themselves).
 - We realized that a lot of people have whiteboards on their door and use these to have a one-way conversation with any passerby about any myriad of things from Minecraft Servers to graffiti to dorm parties.
 The whiteboard that a lot of people may have on the outside of their dorm room is unique in that a passerby may or may not be able to edit the whiteboard if they have a marker or eraser and that the whiteboard is designed for an explicitly social purpose.

+## From this initial discussion I thought about the idea more and developed it into one that could be a new app that I dubbed "DartBored" (a play on Dartmouth, Whiteboard, and Bored) which would allow for groups to create digital whiteboards.
+There are two fundamental aspects of DartBored:
+- First, the creation of boards themselves.
+A board would need at least two people and could be public or private, so that anyone from two people in a dorm to an entire fraternity could create a board and convey information.
+At Dartmouth it is tradition for most events (club meetings, parties, etc.)  to create posters that are emailed to the entire school, so this would also address the problem of email inbox cluttering that is frequently discussed on Dartmouth's Fizz.
+You could also have a private board that would require some code in order for a user to join, but once joined, the user could see all activity on the digital whiteboard.
+The digital whiteboard itself would allow for image sharing, drawing, text editing, etc. This would also be a centralized place that you could know who is a part of each public club/group.
+For private boards, the board admin could configure whether or not to display members, and if a dorm room wanted to restrict some information about a get-together with just a few friends, for example, they could do so.
+- The idea began over a discussion of how there isn't a good way to facilitate a "one-way discussion".
+By "one-way discussion", we mean that it isn't a message feed where there are two parties communicating with each other, but rather some sort of message where a user relays information to a group (i.e. think about how most clubs at colleges go about communication--they set up a GroupMe or Slack and one or two people who are high-up in the club send meeting/event times, and everyone in the group likes the message.
+The conversation is one-way because a large percent of the users simply like messages and do not send messages themselves).
+- We realized that a lot of people have whiteboards on their door and use these to have a one-way conversation with any passerby about any myriad of things from Minecraft Servers to graffiti to dorm parties.
+The whiteboard that a lot of people may have on the outside of their dorm room is unique in that a passerby may or may not be able to edit the whiteboard if they have a marker or eraser and that the whiteboard is designed for an explicitly social purpose.